How Long Do Shocks And Struts Last: All You Need to Know

 Last words

-I hope that now you are satisfied with my discussion on how long do shocks and struts last.
+I hope that now you are satisfied with my discussion on how long shocks and struts last.
 Make sure to check the shocks and struts if their average lifetime is over.

 Use nice roads to ensure the long life of your shocks and struts.
-Also, do not carry too heavy loads as they affect the longevity of the struts and shocks.
+Also, do not carry too heavy loads, as they affect the longevity of the struts and shocks.